adamrossnelson/StataQuickReference/ReadMe.md

 These examples are designed to run from the web.
 Where possible and where time has permitted these examples are both Mac and Windows compatible.
 But, no promises.

-For a currated list of packages, their descriptions, and links to further documentation see: https://github.com/adamrossnelson/StataQuickReference/blob/master/usefulpackages.md
+For a currated list of packages, their descriptions, and links to further documentation see: [list of useful packages](https://github.com/adamrossnelson/StataQuickReference/blob/master/usefulpackages.md)

 Send comments or suggestions via GitHub or Twitter : @adamrossnelson